 And the Caused

-Also of importance is the factor paurusham nrishu: manliness, potency, virility, and courage in men.
+Also of importance is the factor paurusham nrishu: manliness, potency, virility, and courage in human beings.
 This is very significant, for these words, unlike some expressions of the Gita, carry no connotation of gender, but of humanity in general.
 All of us, whether male or female in body, must manifest the essential powers of humanity, including the courage that such a manifestation requires.
 In other words, God is manifesting as the power and determination that is so needful for perfection in yoga.
-(Lest I seem in this commentary to put too much emphasis on yoga, please do not forget that at the end of every one of its chapters the Gita is described as “The Science of the Eternal, the Scripture of Yoga.”)

-“I am the pure fragrance in the earth, and the brilliance in the fire, the life in all beings, and the austerity in ascetics” (7:9).
 Brahman is the very living earth and the yoga of yogis.
 God is present in tapas, so let us be perpetual tapaswins and be ever-present with God.
-How easy!